 The 25th World Congress of Philosophy, held in the historic city of Rome, brought together some of the brightest minds from around the globe.
 This prestigious event, organised by the International Federation of Philosophical Societies (FISP), served as a platform for scholars, thinkers, and enthusiasts to engage in profound discussions and a rigorous exchange of ideas on various philosophical topics.

-The eight-day conference was hosted at the Sapienza University of Rome, one of the oldest universities in the world and the largest in Europe, with delegates converging from all over the world.
+The eight-day conference was hosted at the Sapienza University of Rome, one of the largest universities in Europe, with delegates converging from all over the world.

 In his keynote address during an illuminating opening ceremony at the Terme di Caracalla, Professor Luca M. Scarantino, President of FISP and the World Congress of Philosophy, highlighted the importance of philosophy in addressing contemporary global challenges and fostering a deeper understanding of human existence.